copperwater/xNetHack/doc/xnh-changelog-6.0.md

   special message (and the caller doesn't need to print a normal hit message), and one for specifically printing an instakill message (for the caller to suppress more messages in certain circumstances).
+- Rearrange the logic in mm_displacement() into a series of if statements rather than one big if.